To receive additional information about this program and speak with a member of our team, complete the form.

 UMass Lowell students and faculty of the Master's in Community Social Psychology share a commitment to social justice and the empowerment of all individuals and communities.
 Our program helps students understand the complex relationships between individual, family, and community well being and the broader environment in which we live and work.

 Our mission is to produce graduates with the analytic, creative and practical skills needed to design and implement programs and services that will facilitate positive changes within and across communities – changes that will empower all people to reach their full potential and empower social organizations, public and private, to be more responsive to human needs.

-Our 36-credit Master’s degree program, provides opportunities for in-class learning experiences, field study, independent study and interdisciplinary collaboration.
-Students are required to take seven core courses:
+Our 36-credit master’s degree program offers a mix of in-class learning, field study, independent study and interdisciplinary collaboration.

 Undergraduate psychology majors at UMass Lowell who have a GPA of 3.0 or better are invited to apply to the bachelor's-to-master's program, allowing students to save time and money by beginning graduate level coursework while still pursuing their bachelor's degree.

 See the Graduate Catalog for additional requirements of the program.